 Wear Safety Glasses

-Following on, just in case you do get hit, then you should always wear some safety glasses or goggles when you play.
+Following on, just in case you do get hit in the head, then you should always wear some safety glasses or goggles when you play.

 Be on the safe side, NERF wars are fun, but they are not worth losing your sight over.